DR. EPSTEIN’S COMPREHENSIVE Breast Augmentation Guide

 During the 1980’s and early 1990’s, concern grew as to the safety of breast implants, eventually culminating in a moratorium on silicone breast implants.
 The FDA opened the door towards re-approval of these devices but required properly controlled scientific studies to document the safety of these implants AND post approval studies to monitor these devices carefully to fully ensure breast implant safety.
 In 2006, silicone breast implants were approved once again.

-The following is a synopsis of the article “Silicone Implant Illness: Science Versus Myth, written by Rohrich, Kaplan and Dayan, and published in Plastic and Reconstructive Surgery this year.
+The following is a synopsis of the review article “Silicone Implant Illness: Science Versus Myth, written by Rohrich, Kaplan and Dayan, and published in Plastic and Reconstructive Surgery in 2019.
 (Plast Reconstr Surg.
 2019;144(1):98-109.)
 This is the first article I have ever read that addresses this issue so comprehensively and without bias:

 Cancer